Chemical Spill Emergency? Follow These Crucial Steps

 Isolate the Area

-Cordon the area around the spill so that only authorised personnel can access it.
+Cordon off the area around the spill so that only authorized personnel can access it.
 If the hazard is safe to approach but people are still likely to go near it, barriers or caution tape can be used to prevent people from getting close to it.

 Assess the Hazards